pr01og/upwork_test_answers/ios_programming_test.md

 * nil out properties in dealloc under ARC but not in manual memory management.
 * nil out properties in dealloc under manual memory management but not in ARC.

-42. What does the «strong» property attribute do?
+42. What does the "strong" property attribute do?
 Answers:
 * It does not extend the lifetime of the object it points to, and automatically becomes nil.
 * It specifies a reference that does not keep the referenced object alive and is not set to nil.